yuanyuanxiang/SimpleRemoter/ReadMe.md

 - Implement service-generated authorization capability, and add a serial number generation menu;
 - Add `HPSocket` libraries which may be used in the future, and add static ffmpeg libraries to build Win64 master;
 - Implement a memory DLL runner: the `TestRun` program request DLL from master and execute in memory.

+**2025.04.30**

+Release v1.0.9：

+- Update client building feature / All in one; The master will only accept the clients built by itself.
+- Improve authorization feature.

 # 沟通反馈